Lance Frazier

-Elance Antonio Frazier (born May 23, 1981) is an American former professional football cornerback in the National Football League (NFL) for the Baltimore Ravens and Dallas Cowboys.
+Elance Antonio Frazier (born May 23, 1981) is an American former professional football player who was a cornerback in the National Football League (NFL) for the Baltimore Ravens and Dallas Cowboys.
 He also was a member of the Saskatchewan Roughriders in the Canadian Football League (CFL) and the Cologne Centurions in NFL Europe.
 He played college football for the West Virginia Mountaineers.

 Early life

 Frazier attended Spanish River High School in Boca Raton, Florida.
 He was a three-year starter at wingback and cornerback.
 He also practiced track.

 As a sophomore in 1997, he helped the Sharks make their first playoff appearance in school history, while sharing the offensive backfield with Jason Geathers, who would go on to play professional football in the Arena Football League.

 As a senior, he was a part of a backfield that included future professional football players Jason Geathers and LaDaris Vann.
 He received All-county, All-area and PrepStar All-region honors.
 He finished his high school career with 1,550 rushing yards, 15 rushing touchdowns, 26 receptions for 700 yards, 100 tackles and 10 interceptions.